 If spas and natural remedies are more to your taste, Jordan has those in abundance too.
 The Dead Sea, earth's lowest salt-water lake, is also one of the world's oldest spa destinations and has been recognised for its health benefits for centuries.
 Floating in its buoyant mineral-rich waters is the perfect place to let the stresses and strains of daily life drift away.
 The sea's mud is also said to be especially good for the skin.
 Many of the hotels in the area use Dead Sea water and mud in their spa therapies.
 The Winter Valley Warwick Resort and Spa, for instance, offers fantastic health and beauty treatments overlooking the Dead Sea.

 Why not try a twin-centre tour staying in Amman and Petra such as the Discover Jordan – Superior Tour.
 You can also create your own ideal tailor-made Jordan holiday – one of our holiday specialists will be happy to help.

-Multicentre holidays in Jordan
+Multicentre holidays in Jordan Browse all

 Talk to a specialist

 Call 020 7644 1755 to speak with our award-winning travel consultants.

 Opening hours 09:00 - 21:00 GMT

 The third edition of Jordan's Social Media Summit & Workshop is taking place at the Century Park Hotel in Amman this 15th August.
 Organised with the intent of raising awareness of Jordan as a tourist destination through social media platforms, the theme this year is "Social Media and its Pivotal Impact on the Tourism Sector" and its main aim is exploring how social media plays an important role in attracting visitors.